-1 - 1 I n
+IT T T T

+perspective.
+In perspective.
+In

+performing its performing its

+duties, the Audit duties, the Audit

+Committee has Committee has

+the authority to the authority to

+engage and engage and

+compensate compensate

+independent independent

+counsels and counsels and

+other advisors, other advisors,

+· which the

+Committee Committee

+determines are determines are

+necessary to necessary to

+carry out its carry out its

 duties, subject to duties, subject to

 Board approval.
 Board approval.

 The Committee The Committee

 is required to is required to

 ensure that ensure that

 corporate corporate

 accounting and accounting and

 reporting reporting

 practices of the practices of the

 Company are in Company are in

 accordance with accordance with

 all legal all legal

 requirements requirements

 and are of the and are of the

 highest quality. highest quality.

 Each committee Each committee

-1 member must member must
+member must member must

-1 exercise the exercise the
+exercise the exercise the

 care, diligence care, diligence

 and skills that a and skills that a

 reasonably reasonably

+prudent person

-prudent person prudent person
+· prudent person

 would exercise would exercise

 in comparable in comparable

-circumstances. circumstances.
+Cornerate 1 4 1 The Desire circumstances. circumstances.
+In norfamely - 14

 Corporate 1 1 3 The Board The Committee The Committee In performing its

-Governance - - 5 believes that it has five main has five main duties, the
+Governance believes that it has five main has five main duties, the

 (assumed the can usefully broad broad Committee shall

 functions of supplement its responsibilities: responsibilities: have the

-the ability to make responsibilities. responsibilities. authority to
+the ability to make authority to

 Nomination decisions related 1.
 Develop Develop and retain at the

 and to governance and recommend to expense of the

 Remuneration principles and recommend to the Board a set Group such

 Committees) guidelines the Board a set of corporate outside counsel,

-committees) effectively and in of corporate governance experts and
+effectively and in of corporate governance experts and

-- 0 other advisors as
+a timely manner governance principles, other advisors as

-a timely manner if it can delegate governance principles, principles, including it determines
+if it can delegate principles, including it determines

 the task of including independence appropriate to

-1 preparing a independence standards and assist it in the
+preparing a independence standards and assist it in the

-1 strategic agenda standards and otherwise full performance
+strategic agenda standards and otherwise full performance

-1 for the Board otherwise taking a of its functions,

-1 and ensuring taking a leadership role subject to Board

-1 that the Board is leadership role in shaping the approval of such

-1 given the in shaping the corporate appointment.

-information corporate governance of

-governance of the Group.
-The Committee

-1 necessary for making good the Group.
-2. Assist the is required to

-1 2.
-Assist Board by contribute to the

-1 governance decisions.
-The the Board by developing and management of

-1 - recommending -

-1 Corporate developing and -

-Governance recommending for approval a affairs to ensure

-Committee is for approval a set of good

-1 1 1 Î. intended to set of governance governance, as

-govornanca quidelines outlined here

-assist the Board and not to pre- governance guidelines guidelines applicable to outlined here, and in doing so
+u • • · · · · · · · · · · · · · · · · · · ·

+the Board for and ensuring that the Board is given the information necessary for making good governance decisions.
+The Corporate Governance Committee is intended to assist the Board and not to preempt any board responsibilities in making the final decisions on corporate governance, nomination and compensation matters.